Shahbaz gets message to convince Nawaz for foreign treatment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Informed sources said Shahbaz has talked to Nawaz, but the latter has not yet given his nod.
-Nawaz Sharif’s mother, his sister-in-law and another family lady were also involved and brought in the Services Hospital to convince him for his foreign treatment.
+Informed sources said that Shahbaz Sharif has talked to Nawaz Sharif, but the latter has not yet given his nod.
+Nawaz Sharif’s mother, his sister-in-law and another family lady were also involved and brought in the Services Hospital to convince Nawaz Sharif for his foreign treatment.

-It is said that in view of Nawaz’s health condition and complexities involved, almost the entire Sharif family is in favour of sending the former prime minister abroad, possibly US, for treatment.
+It is said that in view of Nawaz Sharif’s health condition and complexities involved, almost the entire Sharif family is in favour of sending the former prime minister abroad, possibly US, for treatment.

 The sources said that during the recent months and before his present ailment, which has become extremely serious, Nawaz Sharif was offered thrice to go abroad for medical reasons.
 In the case of Maryam Nawaz, it was said that she had a bright future in politics but needed to take a break from politics for some time.